koustuvsinha/clutrr-baselines/README.md

 - `Trainer` supports two modes of training : `classify` for n-way classification tasks, and `seq2seq` for language generation tasks.
 - All metric calculation and tracking is done in `codes.metric` package.
 This should also incorporate early stopping criterias.
+- To specify which encoder and decoder to run for the current experiment, modify `config.model.encoder.name` and  `config.model.decoder.name` for dynamic loading.

 ## Config Management